open-spatial-lab/nectr/readme.md

 4. Open the repo folder in your terminal of choice, and run `yarn install`.
 This will download the relevant packages and make them available.
 5. From here, you'll need to run the first deployment to AWS.
 This will take a while, and at this point, please check out the [Webiny Get Started](https://www.webiny.com/docs/get-started/install-webiny) guide.
 In most cases, it should be close to as easy as setting your AWS credentials, and running `yarn webiny deploy` to create an instance of nectr on your AWS account.

+## Archiving and Restoring IAC files
+The following commands can help you manage your webiny and pulumi IAC files.
+|-`yarn archiveWorkspace` zips and uploads your relevant IAC files to S3
+|-`yarn restoreWorkspace` gets the most recent zip and expands them into your current repo
+You can use the environmnet variable `ARCHIVE_SUFFIX` to suffix your archive files, if managing multiple installations on one AWS account.
+Additionally, you'll need to declare your AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN), preferably short-term credentials, and your AWS region (AWS_REGION) as environment`` variables.

 ## Repo Structure
 ```
 |-apps: Main Webiny stuff lives here, including Nectr extensions